1996 Iranian legislative election

 Parliamentary elections were held in Iran on 8 March 1996, with a second round on 19 April.
 The Combatant Clergy Association and its allies emerged as the largest bloc in the Majlis, winning 110 of the 270 seats.

 Electoral system

-The constitution approved in a December 1979 referendum provided for a 270-seat Majlis, with five seats reserved for minority groups including Jews, Zorastrians, Armenians from the north and south of the country and one jointly elected by Assyrians and Chaldeans.
+The constitution approved in a December 1979 referendum provided for a 270-seat Majlis, with five seats reserved for minority groups including Jews, Zorastrians, Armenians from the north and south of the country and one jointly elected by Assyrians.

 The elections were conducted using a two-round system, with the number of candidates progressing to the second round being double the number of seats available.
 Candidates required an absolute majority to win a seat in the first round, and plurality to win in the second round.
 However, in this election, minimum percentages for candidates to be elected in first round was lowered to 33.33% (one-third of votes).

 Campaign

 A total of 3,726 candidates contested the elections, including around 326 women.
 145 seats were won in the first round of voting.

 Main groups contesting in the elections were: